Omjethva24/AlgoPrep151/README.md

     40. Write Hashmap
     41. Subarrays with equal 1s and 0s
     42. Count Substrings with equal number of 0s, 1s and 2s

+# Day 20 (17/7)
+Today I solve this 4 Problem:

+    43. Kth Largest Element in an Array
+    44. Minimum Number of Refueling Stops
+    45. Minimum Cost of ropes(leetcode premium so i solve from gfg)
+    46. Employee Free Time(leetcode premium so i find pro. from other website)